ZacharyATanenbaum/docker_dev_build_system/README.md

 #### Command

 Use the following command to run the service.
-If one installed the `docker_dev` within a virtual environment they must start that virtual environment before running the following command.
+If one installed the `ddbs` within a virtual environment they must start that virtual environment before running the following command.
 ```
-python3 -m docker_dev -s $SERVICE_NAME -p $PERSONAL_DEV_ENIVRONMENT_BASE_PATH
+python3 -m ddbs -s $SERVICE_NAME -p $PERSONAL_DEV_ENIVRONMENT_BASE_PATH
 ```

 #### Required Arguments